AndrewJBateman/ionic-angular-news/README.md

 # Ionic Angular News

-Ionic 5 app to search for and display news items from an [API](https://newsapi.org/) using the [Ionic 5 framework](https://ionicframework.com/docs).
+App to search for and display news items from a [news API](https://newsapi.org/) using the [Ionic 5 framework](https://ionicframework.com/docs).

 ## Table of contents